 Moderation might include one or more different activities.

-Our assessor forums give assessors chance to compare and critique each other’s assessment skills through peer moderation.
+An assessor forum gives assessors the chance to compare and critique one another’s assessment skills through peer moderation.
 It provides an opportunity for assessors to check that their decisions are in line with those of other assessors.
 It also gives assessors the chance to observe best practice, generate new ideas, learn about different approaches to assessment and work through any issues.

 Observed moderation involves an observed assessment with one of our senior assessor mentors and moderator.
-While out postal moderation is a matter of sending in samples of assessment materials.
+And postal moderation is a matter of sending in samples of assessment materials.